nicolaijacobsz1/nicolaijacobsz1/README.md

 ## Welcome to my Page! ![visitors](https://visitor-badge.glitch.me/badge?page_id=${your.username}.${your.repo.id})
-<p> I am a Application Support Engineer and UI/UX Designer.
+<p> I am an Application Support Engineer and UI/UX Designer.
 I love programming, designing, ethical hacking and traveling.

 As a Application Support Engineer, I love helping people and coding is my passion.
 I enjoy using my obsessive attention to detail to fix issues that may not be easy to spot.
 </p>